 In 1988, McNamara graduated from Dominican College in Blauvelt, New York, with a Bachelor of Arts degree in Humanities.
 As a center fielder, he set the New York State College record for most stolen bases in a season with 71 in 1988.
 McNamara signed with the Mariners in 1988 as a non-drafted free agent and played one year in the Northwest League with the Bellingham Mariners.
 Following his playing career, McNamara spent three years coaching baseball at Rockland Community College in Suffern, New York.
 He is a member of the Rockland Community College and Dominican College Athletic Hall of Fame.
 Tom has 21 years of scouting experience; he was previously an Area Scout for the Mariners from 1994-2000, covering the Northeast, and he spent three years working in Milwaukee: two years as an area scout (2001-02) and one year as the East Coast Supervisor (2008).
 McNamara also spent four years as a professional scout with the San Diego Padres.

-Sig is an analyst and former NASA engineer and Special Assistant to the General Manager in Process Improvement for the Houston Astros.
+Sig is an analyst and former NASA engineer, and currently serves as the Assistant General Manager for the Baltimore Orioles.
+Prior to this role, he was the Special Assistant to the General Manager in Process Improvement for the Houston Astros.
 From 2005 to 2011, he was with the St. Louis Cardinals, where he created the processes and formulas that combined scouting evaluations with on-field performance.

 In that time period, the Cardinals drafted more Major Leaguers than any other organization.
 In 2012, Sig went with Jeff Luhnow to the Houston Astros, where Jeff became the General Manager and named Sig the Director of Decision Sciences.
 Sig developed a new analytics department (that has since grown to nine analysts) and new decision-making processes within the Astros organization.
 Much of his focus is now on the implementation of the analytical findings throughout the system and the continued exploration of new technologies.